-07 Dic Principles of canon penal law: crimes
+07 Dic Principles of canon penal law: the crime a typical human factor illegal

 The presupposition for a penal process to begin is that, following possible investigations, sufficient proof is collected to consider that a criminal act has been committed: therefore the crime is a “human factor” (active or passive that a given event is connected with), regardless of the characteristics of a psychological nature (guilt or fraud).